microsoft/ML-For-Beginners/README.md

 # Getting Started

+Follow these steps:
+1. **Fork the Repository**: Click on the "Fork" button at the top-right corner of this page.
+2. **Clone the Repository**:   `git clone https://github.com/microsoft/ML-For-Beginners.git`

 > [find all additional resources for this course in our Microsoft Learn collection](https://learn.microsoft.com/en-us/collections/qrqzamz1nn2wx3?WT.mc_id=academic-77952-bethanycheum)

 **[Students](https://aka.ms/student-page)**, to use this curriculum, fork the entire repo to your own GitHub account and complete the exercises on your own or with a group: